-Regina Sullivan, PhD, is a Research Professor of Child and Adolescent Psychiatry at the NYU School of Medicine and a Developmental Behavioral Neurobiologist in the Emotional Brain Institute (EBI) the Nathan Kline Institute for Psychiatric Research.
+Regina Sullivan, PhD, is a Professor of Child and Adolescent Psychiatry at the NYU School of Medicine and a Developmental Behavioral Neurobiologist in the Emotional Brain Institute (EBI) at the Nathan Kline Institute for Psychiatric Research.

 Dr. Sullivan’s expertise as a developmental neuroscientist provides our residents with exposure to cutting edge research on brain development.
 She also receives funding that enables our students to gain experience in French Neuroscience laboratories and for French students to gain research experience in our department’s Neuroscience laboratories.

 Dr. Sullivan's research interests include understanding the neurobiology of infant attachment to the caregiver and the impact of attachment quality on development of the brain to control cognitive and emotional development.
 Dr. Sullivan’s research is funded by multiple grants from The National Institutes of Health.

 Dr. Sullivan’s neuroscience research enables us to better understand how early life experiences can alter brain development and provide more effective strategies for interventions and therapies for children.
 Importantly, her research has highlighted the important role of the caregiver in defining how the brain processes information about the world.

 Dr. Sullivan received her PhD in biopsychology from The City University of New York.
 She completed post-doctoral training at Duke University and The University of California-Irvine.